It doesn’t have to be!

 On the left side of the screen, you’ll see many of the settings previously mentioned and a few others.

-- Membership: Select your YouTube TV plan and click manage.
-From here, you can choose to pause or cancel your membership.
+- Membership: This is where you go to cancel YouTube TV.
+Select your plan and click manage.
+From there, you can choose to pause or cancel your YouTube TV subscription.

 - Family Sharing: The primary account holder can invite other members of the same household to share a YouTube TV membership.
 That way, members of the family get their own DVR and recommendations.